WiredPulse/BlueSpectrum/README.md

 3) Change applicable variables
 * BlueSpectrum_Process_Call.ps1 -- Lines 18, 21, 24, and 27<br>
 * BlueSpectrum.ps1 -- Line 46<br>
-4. Run BlueSpectrum.ps1 from a PS console.<br>
+4 Run BlueSpectrum.ps1 from a PS console.<br>
 4) When prompted, select the applicable options.<br>
 5) Review findings in the "Results" folder.<br>
 <br>
 <br>
 # Remote Usage:<br>
 There are a few ways to run BlueSpectrum remotely to include using PSRemoting, PSEXEC, and/or WMI.
 We only address running it locally.

+ * Bullet list
+           * Nested bullet
+            * Sub-nested bullet etc
+          * Bullet list item 2